 Recommendation: Do not use as a textbook platform unless you have checked with library first to make sure you are not using content we already have.
 Use to make your own content available to others for a royalty fee.

 Pearson, a major textbook publisher, provides a platform called Pearson Collections.
-It allows instructors to create e-textbooks using open-access content and Pearson material.
+It allows instructors to create e-textbooks.
+Content is limited to Pearson Collections and your own materials.
+The first 50 pages of your own additional material is included at no additional charge.

 Pro's: You have control of the content, and can put it together in a way that makes sense for your course.